gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 this can lead to overfitting.
 There are no set rules for what is a good R^2 value, and typical values of R^2 depend on the type of data used.
 Validating a model's forecasting performance on the test data is much better than measuring the R^2 value on the training data.
 #### Standard error of the regression
 Another measure of how well the model has fitted the data is the standard deviation of the residuals, which is often known as the residual standard error.
+The standard error will be used when generating prediction invervals.